Vamsi-TM/miniature-octo-system/README.md

 # miniature-octo-system
-A basic python pipelibne set up on drone
+A basic python pipeline set-up on drone CI